grant-otto/echoboat_ud_project11/README.md

 ## More Information

-For more info on Project11 including simulation etc., see the CCOM/JHC project11 repo located [here] (https://github.com/CCOMJHC/project11).
+For more info on Project11 including simulation etc., see the CCOM/JHC project11 repo located [here](https://github.com/CCOMJHC/project11).

 Acknowledgements go to Roland Arsenault and Val Schmidt (CCOM) and Marcos Berrera (Seafloor Systems) for helping with the integration.